taliaglantz/Filmojo/README.md

 ### Goal
 Pair-programme the build a React application that consumes a public API.

 ### Timeframe
 2-day Hackathon

-### Project description
-Filmojo is an app that uses two IMDb APIs to list their top 250 movies.
-The app was created in a 48-hour pair-coded hackathon and it was my first experience of using public APIs and React.

 ### Deployed link
 https://filmojo-app.netlify.app/